What Is Custom Internet?

 - Macbook Pro

-What are the symptoms of "Custom Internet" Virus on your Mac?
+What Are The Symptoms of "Custom Internet" Virus On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: